 Moorings.
-In the Vouliagmeni Marina, this is a glamorous spot for sea-view drinks or dining.
+Located in the Vouliagmeni Marina, this is a glamorous spot for sea-view drinks or dining.
 Curated by chef Andreas Shinas, it serves an imaginative gourmet version of the Mediterranean kitchen with excellent wine pairing.
 Overlooking a prime seaside location, it is the perfect setting for a romantic dinner, cocktails, or quiet coffee time.
 It will re-open on May 15th, 2022, following renovation in the marina area.

 Ark Glyfada.
 An elegant waterfront space for coffee, drinks, and dining, located in Glyfada, stands among our recommendations due to its excellent location.
 Ideal for a date night!
 Award-winning mixologists serve cocktails inspired by Greek ingredients in the garden or on the seaside under tamarisk trees next to an old marina.

-Veranda @ Aegeon Beach.
-Right on the Aegeon beach inside the classic hotel, this restaurant has the most jaw-dropping view to the Temple of Poseidon in Cape Sounio, a little over an hour away from Athens and 40 minutes from the International Airport.
+The Veranda at Aegeon Beach Hotel.
+Right on the Aegeon beach inside the classic hotel, this restaurant has the most jaw-dropping view of the Temple of Poseidon in Cape Sounio, a little over an hour away from Athens and 40 minutes from the International Airport.
 The beach in front of the hotel has an equally privileged position.